Nandhakumar1123/AgoraHub/README.md

 ---

-# Project Workflow
+# Workflow

 1. User registers and logs in
 2. User joins or creates a community
-3. Members interact through chat, complaints, petitions, and events
+3. Members interact using chat, complaints, petitions, and events
 4. Admins manage workflows and approvals
 5. AI services analyze and assist interactions
-6. Real-time updates synchronize across users
+6. Real-time updates synchronize across all users

 ---

 # Database Features

-The system uses PostgreSQL with pgvector extension for storing:
+The system uses PostgreSQL with pgvector for storing:

 * User data
-* Community information
+* Community details
 * Complaints and petitions
 * Chat messages
-* AI histories
+* AI interaction history
 * Embeddings for semantic search

-Redis is optionally used for:
+Redis is used for:

 * AI caching
 * Rate limiting